MilesMcBain/friendlyeval/README.md

   * `:=`

 ## Operators

-`!!` and `!!!` are signposts that tell `dplyr`: "Stop!
-This needs to be evaluated to resolve to one or more column names". `!!` tells `dplyr` to expect a single column name, while `!!!` says to expect a list of column names.
+`!!` and `!!!` are signposts that tell `dplyr`: *"Stop!
+This needs to be evaluated to resolve to one or more column names or expressions"*.

+`!!` tells `dplyr` to expect
+a single column name or expression, while `!!!` says to expect a list of column names or expressions.

 `:=` is used in place of `=` in the special case where we need to evaluate to resolve a column name on the left hand side of an `=` like in